-- 50. The Closure Orders issued by civil authorities covering non-essential businesses in Florida and Washington (such as Plaintiff's) are similar to Closure Orders that have been issued nationwide by state and local civil authorities. - 51.
+- 50. The Closure Orders issued by civil authorities covering non-essential businesses in Florida (such as Plaintiff's) are similar to Closure Orders that have been issued nationwide by state and local civil authorities. - 51.
 The presence of COVID-19 caused direct physical loss of and/or damage to the Insured Property under the Policy by, among other things, damaging the property, denying access to the property, preventing customers and patients from physically occupying the property, causing the property to be physically uninhabitable by customers and patients, causing its function to be nearly eliminated or destroyed, and/or causing a suspension of business operations on the premises. - 52.
 The Closure Orders of civil authorities prohibited access to Plaintiff and other class members' Insured Properties, and the areas immediately surrounding the Insured Properties, in response to dangerous physical conditions resulting from a covered cause of loss. - 53.
-As a result of the presence of COVID-19 and the Closure Orders, Plaintiff and other class members sustained a suspension of business operations, sustained losses of business income, and incurred extra expenses.
-Plaintiff has also sustained business income losses due to direct physical loss or physical damage at the premises of dependent properties. - 54.
+As a result of the presence of COVID-19 and the Closure Orders, Plaintiff and other class members sustained a suspension of business operations, sustained losses of business income, and incurred extra expenses. - 54.
 Plaintiff's losses and expenses have continued through the date of filing this action. - 55.
 Plaintiff's losses and expenses are not excluded from coverage under the Policy.
-Because the Policy is an all-risk policy and Plaintiff has complied with its contractual obligations, Plaintiff is entitled to payment for these losses and expenses.
+Because the Policy is an all-risk policy and Plaintiff has complied with its contractual obligations, Plaintiff is entitled to payment for these losses and expenses. - 56.
+Consistent with the terms and procedures of the Policy, Plaintiff submitted a claim for loss to Defendant under the Policy due to the presence of COVID-19 and the shutdown Civil Authority orders.

-- 56. Consistent with the terms and procedures of the Policy, Plaintiff submitted a claim for loss to Defendants under the Policy due to the presence of COVID-19 and the shutdown Civil Authority orders. - 57.
-In violation of the Policy's plain language and its own contractual obligations, Defendants denied Plaintiff's claim and refuse to pay for Plaintiff's losses and expenses.
+57. In violation of the Policy's plain language and its own contractual obligations, Defendant denied Plaintiff's claim and refuses to pay for Plaintiff's losses and expenses.